Simple Tuna Casserole: A Quick, Tasty Family Favorite

 Instructions

 - Cook the pasta: Bring a large pot of salted water to a boil.
-Add pasta and cook until al dente, about 7-8 minutes.
-Drain and set aside.
+Add pasta and cook until al dente, about 7–8 minutes; drain well and set aside.

-- Sauté onions: In a medium skillet, heat olive oil over medium heat.
-Add chopped onion and sauté until translucent, about 4-5 minutes.
-This step builds a sweet base flavor that harmonizes with the creamy sauce.
+- Sauté onions: Heat oil over medium heat.
+Add chopped onion and sauté until translucent, about 4–5 minutes; this builds a sweet base flavor that complements the creamy sauce.

-- Make the creamy mixture: In a large bowl, combine cream of mushroom soup, milk, sour cream, and half of the cheddar cheese.
-Stir until smooth.
+- Make the creamy mixture: In a large bowl, combine condensed soup, milk, sour cream, and half of the cheddar cheese.
+Stir until smooth and season with salt and pepper.

 - Combine ingredients: Stir sautéed onions, tuna, peas, and cooked pasta into the creamy mixture.
-Season generously with salt and freshly ground black pepper.
-Mix well to coat everything evenly.
+Mix gently to coat everything evenly without breaking up the tuna too much.

-- Prepare the topping: In a small bowl, mix crushed crackers or panko breadcrumbs with melted butter until crumbs are evenly coated.
+- Prepare the topping: In a small bowl, combine crushed crackers or panko with melted butter until evenly coated.

-- Assemble the casserole: Pour the tuna-pasta mixture into a greased 9×13-inch baking dish.
-Sprinkle the remaining cheddar cheese over the top, then evenly distribute the buttery crumb topping.
+- Assemble: Pour the tuna-pasta mixture into a greased 9×13-inch baking dish.
+Sprinkle remaining cheddar across the top, then distribute the buttery crumb topping.

 - Bake: Preheat oven to 350°F (175°C).
 Bake uncovered for 25–30 minutes, or until casserole is bubbly and the topping is golden brown.

-- Let it rest: Allow the casserole to cool for 5 minutes before serving to let the layers set for easier portioning.
+- Rest: Let the casserole cool for 5 minutes before serving to let the layers set for cleaner portions.

 Tips for Success with Your Simple Tuna Casserole

-- Customize the veggies: Swap peas for chopped broccoli, mushrooms, or even diced bell peppers to add color and nutrition.
+Swap peas for broccoli florets, mushrooms, or diced bell peppers to add color and nutrients.
+Each vegetable changes moisture content, so adjust sauce thickness if needed.

 Serving Suggestions

-Serve steaming hot with a sprinkle of freshly chopped parsley or chives for a fresh burst of color and mild onion flavor.
-A crisp green salad with a tangy vinaigrette pairs beautifully to cut through the richness.
-For an extra cozy meal, offer crusty garlic bread alongside to soak up every bit of that creamy sauce.
+Serve steaming hot with a sprinkle of chopped parsley or chives for color and a mild onion lift.
+A crisp green salad with a tangy vinaigrette balances the casserole’s richness.

 |---|---|---|---|---|